elebras1/EbookVerse/README.md

 ## Management rules

-- The application is accessible to all Internet users.
+- A user can view the list of books, search for a book, view the pages of a book, the downloaded, read it online, view the discussion.
-- There are two types of users with an account: association managers ('ROLE_USER') and facilitators ('ROLE_ADMIN').
+- There are two types of users with an account: user ('ROLE_USER') and administrator ('ROLE_ADMIN').
+- A connected user can write a message in the discussion, add a book and modify it, add an author and modify all the existing authors, access the summary of his      account and modify the profile and the password.
+- A user with the ROLE_ADMIN role can access the administrator area
 - Information can be viewed via computer, mobile phone or tablet.
-- Users with an account can access role-specific information and activity data.